Content Marketing Without a Blog: Successful SEO With Other Written Content

 2. It improves search engines’ understanding of the page.

-Consider experimenting with different formats of content-driven product pages to see what drives the most amount of search traffic visibility without reducing conversions.
+If you sell specific products or services, consider experimenting with different formats of content-driven product pages to see what drives the most amount of search traffic visibility without reducing conversions.

 Similar to the approach to product pages, the inclusion of copy or other forms of content on a landing page should not be at the expense of driving visitors to complete the desired conversion.